 July 17, 2019

 You’ve found mom a great senior living community.
 But, then the feelings of guilt start to come up.
 As with any big life decision, it’s normal to have times of doubt.
 When you’re experiencing caregiver guilt, use these thoughts to see your feelings in a new light.
-Reframing your feelings may help you see the positive side of mom’s new home.
+Reframing your feelings may help you see the positive side of mom’s new home when moving mom to senior living.

 Too often we think there’s only one way to success.
 You may have pictured mom staying in her own home for the long term.
 Or, maybe your role as caregiver didn’t work like you had planned.
 However, it’s important to remember the main goal – getting mom the care she needs no matter the situation.
 If you decided that a senior living community was the best way to meet that goal, then it was the right choice.